 Use Water Instead Of Milk

 When it comes to drinks for cats, people assume that it would be beneficial to give cat plenty of milk.
 However, a lot of cats become lactose intolerant as they grow up so giving adult cats milk is ill-advised.
-In most of the case, it's best to prepare a bowl full of fresh water but if possible, consider purchasing a cat water fountain.
+In most of the case, it's best to prepare a bowl full of freshwater but if possible, consider purchasing a cat water fountain.

 Be Patient While Introducing Foods

-Due to skeptical natures of cats, it's going to take times for your pet to take in new foods.
+Due to skeptical natures of cats, it's going to take time for your pet to take in new foods.
 Because of that, it's widely advised that you refrain from rushing your cat to consume foods that it's unfamiliar with in one setting.
 Whatever happens, don't force the pet to either accept the foods or starve as that would generate unnecessary stress.

 Always Stick To Meal Feeding

 It's universally agreed that free feeding is quite convenient: simply fill the feeding bowl to the brim and leave it there for the pet.
-That being said, the average cats would continue eating as long as foods are available which mean free-feeding could lead to uncontrollable weight gain.
+That being said, the average cats would continue eating as long as foods are available which means free-feeding could lead to uncontrollable weight gain.
 As a result, to keep the weight of your pet in check, you have to implement a meal-feeding diet.